The legal process of contracting a Spanish Mortgage.

 Most Banks will provide a written financial approval to the Spanish Mortgage based on the individuals circumstances, which is then subject to valuation of the property, before the full mortgage in Spain offer can be generated.
 Some Spanish Banks insist that a valuation is paid for and undertaken on the property before any analysis of the application can take place.
 Using a Bank that works this way is risky as the valuation must be paid for before the applicant knows, if they are accepted as an individual, and at what level of interest rate and on what terms.

-For a no obligation assessment, quote and a no cost full financial approval contact us today.
+For further guidance on how to obtain a no cost full financial approval contact us today.

 What is the next stage after financial approval